serialfuzzer/hackerTasks/README.md

 Due to recent peak in insights and continuous downloads of this project, I've decided to enhance it a little bit.
 In the next few days or weeks I'll be dockerising this repository and I will be improving it a bit.

+# Warning

+Access control in features is not implemented in this project.
+I only recommend to use this for personal usage, quite like a personal note-keeping app.
+Don't host it in public and run it in production.

 # Screenshots
   ![screenshot1](https://user-images.githubusercontent.com/22111782/46867219-da920980-ce41-11e8-8ecc-cd336712ee97.png)